 Among the Center for Neurodiversity’s primary goals:

-- Thought Leadership and Social Justice: The Center will operate as a think tank, generating white papers and opinion pieces that shape the global conversation about neurodiversity, with input from neurodivergent individuals.
-To that end, author and advocate John Elder Robison—who refers to himself as “a proud Aspergian”—serves as advisor and visiting lecturer to the Center for Neurodiversity.
+- Thought Leadership and Social Justice: The Center will generate scholarship, including white papers and opinion pieces, that shape the global conversation about neurodiversity, with input from neurodivergent individuals.
+To that end, author and advocate John Elder Robison serves as advisor and visiting lecturer to the Center for Neurodiversity.

 - Community and Engagement: The Center works to develop an engaged community regarding neurodiversity, providing a forum to educate, raise awareness, and take action in local and national initiatives.

 - Resource Development: The Center will build online resources to support neurodivergent individuals and their parents, educators, and employers related to neurodiversity issues.